makhgal-ganbold/NSO1212/README.md

 *National Statistical Office of Mongolia's Open Data API Handler for R*

-National Statistical Office of Mongolia (NSO) is the national statistical service and an organization of Mongolian government.
+The National Statistical Office of Mongolia (NSO) is the national statistical service and an organization of the Mongolian government.
 NSO provides open access to official data via its API [opendata.1212.mn](http://opendata.1212.mn/en/doc).
 The package NSO1212 has functions for accessing the API service.
-The functions are compatible with the API v2.0 and get data-sets and its detailed information from the API.
+The functions are compatible with the API v2.0 and get data sets and their detailed information from the API.

 ## Features